lackhoa/kara/README.md

 # kara
-This is kind of like a logic programming language, but there's no specification of control flow.
+Just a bunch of logic programming experimentations